ctessum/aep/README.md

 ### TODO (Things that SMOKE can do that AEP cannot)

-* Add capability to use the FF10 SMOKE file format so that the 2008 NEI can also be processed

 * Add capability to process meteorology-dependent emissions (e.g., vehicle tailpipe, wood smoke, road dust)

 * Add capability to integrate with the MOVES vehicle emissions model.